 All too often the church’s song service is led by individuals who know almost nothing about what they are doing, who lack the skill, enthusiasm, and spirituality to do a good job and aren’t interested in getting a proper education to improve their ministries.

 No wonder many are tempted to move to a church that has an enthusiastic contemporary worship service.
 No wonder young people often think of church as dull.
 I received an e-mail recently from a woman who informed me that her family left an independent Baptist church that was lifeless and that they are now happy members of a lively, contemporary Southern Baptist congregation.
-I wonder how many people have turned away from the truth because it was presented in a lifeless, incredibly boring manner!
+That’s too bad, but I wonder how many people have turned away from the truth because it was presented in a lifeless, incredibly boring manner!

 A doctrinally correct church that is dull, half-hearted, half-dead, and mediocre does not glorify the Lord.
 God’s people are instructed to do everything heartily (Col. 3:23).